 R&B is all about feeling the music.
 Connect with the lyrics and express emotions authentically through your voice.

-2. Vocal Riffs & Runs (Melisma)
+2. Vocal Riffs & Runs (Melisma) & When to Use Them

 3. Precision in Pitch & Tone